ckeditor/ckeditor5/packages/ckeditor5-code-block/docs/features/code-block.md

 {@snippet features/build-code-block-source}

-The {@link module:code-block/codeblock~CodeBlock} features allows inserting and editing blocks of pre–formatted code into the editor.
+The {@link module:code-block/codeblock~CodeBlock} feature allows inserting and editing blocks of pre–formatted code into the editor.
 Code blocks have their [specific languages](#configuring-code-block-languages) (e.g. "Java" or "CSS") and support basic editing tools, for instance, [changing the line indentation](#changing-line-indentation) using the keyboard.

 ## Demo